stormpath/stormpath-rails/README.md

 <% end %>
 ```

 ### Login

-Stormpath Rails automaticly provides route to `/login`.
-If the attempt is successsfull, the user will be send to the next_uri whcih is by default `/` and create the propper session cookies.
+Stormpath Rails automatically provides a `/login` route.
+If the attempt is successful, the user will be send to the `next_uri` which is by default `/` and create the proper session cookies.

 If you wish to change this you can modify login options in configuration file: